- How do I estimate my health care costs?

 How much will I have to pay out of pocket if I have health insurance?

-The good news is that many plans have a cap on how much you pay out of pocket each year.
+The good news is that many plans have an out-of-pocket maximum or cap on how much you pay out of pocket each year.
 So even if something catastrophic happens, you’ll be protected financially.
 Your out-of-pocket maximum — or the most you’ll have to pay out of pocket in a plan year — may not include certain copays and doesn’t include your premium payments or service charges not covered by your plan.
 Be sure to check your plan documents for more information on what’s covered.

 How to estimate your out-of-pocket expenses